 She has been praised as a “brilliant” advocate and maintains a thorough approach centring around her attention to detail.
 Her approachable manner and understanding of client needs enables her to maintain a high standard of client care.

 She frequently undertakes complex and challenging work as junior counsel, including clinical negligence work led by Henry Pitchers KC and John Coughlan KC.
-Melanie is currently acting as part of a team of junior counsel in the Article 2 inquests touching upon the deaths of the patients of former breast surgeon Ian Paterson, led by Jonathan Jones KC.
+Melanie is currently acting as Counsel to the Inquest in the inquests touching upon the deaths of the patients of former breast surgeon Ian Paterson, led by Jonathan Jones KC.

-Melanie has also recently been appointed to the Bar Council’s Young Barristers’ Committee and sits on Chambers Equality and Diversity Committee.
+Melanie has also recently been appointed to the Bar Council’s Young Barristers’ Committee and sits on the Equality and Diversity Committee in Chambers.

 Melanie regularly appears in Court in a wide range of matters spanning from winding up petitions to substantive hearings.
 She accepts instructions in several areas of work, including: